komalkish/MechaCar_Statistical_Analysis/README.md

 # Design Summary
 ## Linear Regression to Predict MPG
 The MechaCar_mpg.csv dataset contains mpg test results for 50 prototype MechaCars.
 The MechaCar prototypes were produced using multiple design specifications to identify ideal vehicle performance.
-Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle. using the linear regression, I have addressed the following:
+Multiple metrics, such as vehicle length, vehicle weight, spoiler angle, drivetrain, and ground clearance, were collected for each vehicle.
+Through linear regression, I have addressed the following:

 ![image](https://user-images.githubusercontent.com/92557075/153796666-d2e6c74b-67b5-4128-95d0-c7ea6880168e.png)